streamdata-gallery-organizations/opendns/_listings/opendns/domains-get-openapi.md

       - in: query
         name: label
-        description: A label for the device; this is how the device will be designated in the customers Umbrella dashboard
+        description: A label for the device; this is how the device will be designated in the customer???s Umbrella dashboard
         type: string
         format: string
       - in: query